sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_cloud.md

 ## Webhooks

+> NOTE: Experimental webhook support for Bitbucket Cloud was added in Sourcegraph 3.40.
+Please <a href="https://about.sourcegraph.com/contact">contact us</a> with any issues found while using webhooks.

 To set up authentication for webhooks the `webhookSecret` setting has to be set, which is then used to authenticate incoming webhook requests to `/.api/bitbucket-cloud-webhooks`.

 ```json